 Further Reading

-For an excellent book about all the chief features and how to handle them, including arrogance, see Transforming Your Dragons by José Stevens.
+For an excellent book about the various negative patterns and how to handle them, see Transforming Your Dragons by José Stevens.

 Does failure in one’s life changes these?